Members' Days & Clinics

 Educate yourself and your horse!
-Join us for a clinic.
+Join us for a clinic or schooling day.

-GMHA is one of the premier clinic locations in the Northeast.
+GMHA is one of the premier equestrian facilities in the Northeast.

 Clinics of all varieties, of interest to all disciplines, are offered each year for riders of all ages and abilities.
 Please browse our offerings below, or contact us to learn which clinic is the best fit for you.